digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VerificationLetter/Verification.md

 - Address
 - Phone Number

-Once your ticket has been processed, you will likely receive a email containing a verification letter in PDF format:
+Once your ticket has been processed, you will likely receive a email containing a verification letter in PDF format.
+Requests generally take around 2 weeks:

 ![Verification Letter Screenshot](./verification-letter.jpg)